uit-no-old/elixir-excelerate/meta-pipe.md

 ## Summary

 This design document describes the runtime system developed for the META-pipe marine metagenomics data analysis pipeline.
-The runtime system is generic and other pipelines can easily be implemetned using the runtime system.
+The runtime system is generic and other pipelines can easily be implemented using the runtime system.
 However, in this document we use for simplicity only META-pipe as an example data analysis pipeline.

 META-pipe is closely integrated with the ELIXIR [marine reference database](https://github.com/elixir-marine/marref/blob/master/reference-database.md) and the [Elixir compute platform](https://drive.google.com/open?id=0ByWHBDVpEowoTm92N0VEUnV2UXc).